The person at the center of this case

 Start here

-Who is the third co-conspirator that provided the compromised servers used to mask their location?
+Who was the third co-conspirator who provided the compromised servers?

-Mohammad Reza Rezakhah is wanted for allegedly conspiring with others to hack into a U.S. cleared defense contractor's network in Vermont between 2007 and 2013, stealing sophisticated software and proprietary information.
-Rezakhah and his co-conspirator used compromised servers to mask their identities and location while launching computer intrusions against multiple victim companies.
-He is believed to be living in Iran and remains at large, with a federal warrant issued in April 2016 for charges including computer fraud, wire fraud, and violations of export control laws.
+Mohammad Reza Rezakhah is wanted for allegedly conspiring to hack into a U.S. defense contractor's network in Vermont between 2007 and 2013, stealing sophisticated software and proprietary information.
+Working with co-conspirators including Mohammad Saeed Ajily, Rezakhah used compromised servers to mask his identity and location during the intrusions.
+He was indicted on April 21, 2016, on charges including computer fraud, wire fraud, and violations of export control laws, and is believed to be living in Iran.

 Try asking